cleverbase/scal3/src/README.md

 Aborting upon failure:

-1. [provider]: derive randomness, [provider::challenge] and send a challenge.
+1. provider: derive randomness, challenge and send a challenge.
-2. [subscriber]: derive a mask, obtain randomness, [subscriber::authenticate], create proof of possession, [subscriber::pass] and send a pass.
+2. subscriber: derive a mask, obtain randomness, authenticate, create proof of possession, pass and send the outcome.
-3. [provider]: [provider::prove] authentication and log
-   authenticator, proof and client verification data.
+3. provider: prove authentication and log authenticator, proof and client verification data.

 ## Auditing

-The [subscriber] or any other party with access can [verify] the evidence consisting of authenticator, proof and client data.
+The subscriber or any other party with access can verify the evidence consisting of authenticator, proof and client data.

 # Data model

-Requests and responses are encoded as CBOR ([RFC 8949](https://www.rfc-editor.org/rfc/rfc8949)) using a [buffer].
+Requests and responses are encoded as CBOR ([RFC 8949](https://www.rfc-editor.org/rfc/rfc8949)).
 Below are the specifications in CDDL ([RFC 8610](https://www.rfc-editor.org/rfc/rfc8610)).

 ```cddl